-- Actively support their children when talk homework is given. - Be well informed of their children's progress through access to their online learning journal through Primary Essence, annual reports and parents meetings. - Be encouraged to add to their child's learning journey at home. - Endeavour to attend parents meetings and learning workshops which will take place half-termly.
+- Be encouraged to develop positive attitudes to the Early Years Foundation Stage curriculum. - Actively support their children when talk homework is given. - Be well informed of their children's progress through access to their online learning journal through Primary Essence, annual reports and parents meetings.

+- Be encouraged to add to their child's learning journey at home. - Endeavour to attend parents meetings and learning workshops which will take place half-termly.